gsoft-inc/wl-web-configs/docs/eslint/integrate-vscode.md

         "source.sortImports": true // Let VS Code handle import sorting, it's snappier and more reliable than ESLint },
     "editor.formatOnSave": true,
-    "typescript.format.enable": false, // Disables the default formatter, we use ESLint instead "javascript.format.enable": false, // Disables the default formatter, we use ESLint instead "json.format.enable": false, // Disables the default formatter, we use ESLint instead }
+    "typescript.format.enable": false, // Disables the default formatter to use ESLint instead "javascript.format.enable": false, // Disables the default formatter to use ESLint instead "json.format.enable": false, // Disables the default formatter to use ESLint instead }
 ```